Skip to content

 Avoid touching it with your bare hands when cleaning it, as it may be contaminated with the samples it handled.

-Be careful not to overfill the tip, as this can cause liquid to contaminate the pipette, and leak later on.
+Be careful not to overfill the tip, as this can cause liquid to contaminate the pipette, and leak out or damage the seals later on.

 Assembly